 Square EFTPOS machines

-Square Terminal and Square Reader are great EFTPOS terminals.
+Square Terminal and Reader are well-designed EFTPOS terminals.

 The app has a wealth of features for most face-to-face merchants, e.g. product library, tipping, GST, staff accounts and a customer library.
-On top of this, you get invoicing, a virtual terminal for over-the-phone payments and ecommerce tools like an online store.
+On top of this, you get invoicing, a virtual terminal for over-the-phone payments and ecommerce tools like an online store – all with an online transaction rate of 2.2%.

-Alternatively, you can subscribe to Square’s specialised POS systems for retail, hospitality or appointments scheduling.
+Alternatively, you can subscribe to Square’s specialised POS systems for retail (e.g. independent shops, pop-up stalls), hospitality (restaurants, cafés, bars) and appointments scheduling (great for dentists, gyms, therapists, hairdressers, garages).

 The more expensive, portable card machine Square Terminal ($329 incl.
 GST) and Square Handheld ($349 incl.
-GST) only work through a secured WiFi connection.
-They don’t need a connected mobile device and have a touchscreen display with Square’s POS software.
+GST) only work through a secured WiFi connection, not 4G for mobile use.
+However, they don’t need a connected mobile device and have a touchscreen display with Square’s POS software.
+If WiFi fails, offline mode will kick in so you can still accept card payments smoothly – as long as the terminal reconnects with WiFi within 24 hours to finish processing.

 Accepted cards